SmCTwelve/f1-bot/README.md

 A Procfile is included for easy hosting on Heroku as a worker dyno.
 For other hosting configurations ensure `bot.py` is used as the entry point.

 ## Commands
-Commands which take `round` and `season` parameters will default to the latest race of the current season if omitted.
-If only the `round` parameter is provided, then `season` will be the current season.
-Otherwise, both parameters should be given in the order `round` `season`.
+Commands which take `season` and `round` parameters will default to the latest race of the current season if omitted.
+Otherwise, both parameters should be given in the order `season` `round`, with the exception of `drivers`, `teams` and `grid` which only use a `season`.

 Commands which take the `driver_id` parameter must be a valid ID used by the Ergast API.
 Typically, this is the driver's surnane, e.g. 'alonso', 'vettel'.
 However, in cases where the surname applies to multiple drivers, the ID will typically be `firstname_surname`, e.g. 'michael_schumacher', 'max_verstappen'.
 A future update will add the ability to provide the driver code such as 'HAM' instead for easier use.